Computing

 Intent

-At St. Oswald’s, we see Computing as a window to learning vital skills and enhance cross curricular opportunities across the school.
+At St. Oswald’s, we see Computing as a window to learning vital skills and enhancing cross curricular opportunities across the school.
 By utilizing the advantages of remote learning combined with study at school, children will gain confidence and develop creative thinking strategies to solve problems.

 Computing is an integral part of preparing children to live in a world where technology is continuously and rapidly evolving, so much so that children are being prepared to work with technology that doesn’t even exist yet.
 For this reason, we feel that it is important that children are able to participate in the creation of these new tools to fully grasp the relevance of and the possibilities of emerging technologies thus preparing them for the future.